ghost-goblin/javascriptFundamentals/classes.md

 Technically, we could do the same without creating a class but there are still a few important differences to note:
 1. A function created by a class has a special internal property, `[[isClassConstructor]]: true`.
 Javascript checks for that property in a variety of places and unlike a regular function, must be called with the `new` keyword
 2. A string representation of a class constructor in most JavaScript engines starts with the “class…”
 3. Class methods are _non-enumerable_.
-A class definition sets enumerable flag to `false` for all **methods** in the "prototype" which is handy as when we create a `for...in` loop, we don't want to loop over the methods.
+A class definition sets enumerable flag to `false` for all **methods** in the "prototype" which is handy as when we create a `for...in` loop, we don't want to loop over the methods
+4. Classes always `use strict`.
+All code inside the class construct is automatically in **strict mode**

+## Class Expressions